Skip to content

 docker stats $(docker ps -q -f name=catalog-prod-catalog_catalog)

 3. If there is a distinct bot user-agent, just use that for the block.
 But if you only have an IP, then determine the best CIDR range to block.
-The top of the output from the whois command will tell you the range that you'll want to block (just convert it to CIDR afterward).
+The output from the whois command can help you identify the larger CIDR range boundaries that you'll want to block (if no CIDR is provided by whois then you may need to compute this yourself).

 whois [BAD-IP]